Occupational Therapist & Counselor

 • Association membership participation (such as committee participation)

 By contrast, in California, occupational therapists and counselors are licensed by the State of California Board of Occupational Therapy.
 In California, OTs must obtain 24 units during the renewal period to renew an occupational therapy and counseling license.
+Licenses last for two years and expire at midnight on the last day of a therapist’s birth month in odd or even years, depending on the birth year.

 To renew National Board certification, occupational therapists must earn 36 units during their three-year renewal cycle.